lasseedfast/colorprinter/README.md

 # Colorful Print Utility

 This Python module provides a simple utility for printing text in various colors to the terminal.
 It supports printing in green, red, yellow, blue, and purple, as well as a special "rainbow" mode that cycles through colors for each argument.
+Use it as as you normaly use ```print()```.

 ## Functions